|

 This was a frontispiece of The Columbian Magazine, or Monthly Miscellany published in America in 1788.

-Concord, the Goddess of Harmony and Peace, approaches a temple with 13 pillars and the inscription "Sacred to Liberty Justice and Peace."
+Concord, the Goddess of Harmony and Peace, stands before a temple with 13 pillars and the inscription "Sacred to Liberty Justice and Peace."
 On the pediment is America's Great Seal with "E Pluribus Unum" written on a long ribbon carried in the Eagle's beak.

 Atop the temple are three statues: